mozilla/data-docs/src/cookbooks/operational_monitoring.md

 mean = {}
 ```

 New statistics need to be implemented in OpMon.
-Some statististics allow to specify additional parameters.
+Some statistics allow to specify additional parameters.

 ### `[dimensions]` Section